Eric Wilson (bassist): Career beginnings

+Sublime disbanded following the death of lead vocalist Bradley Nowell in 1996.

+1996–2009: Post-Sublime bands

-After the death of Sublime's lead vocalist Bradley Nowell in 1996, which disbanded Sublime, Wilson temporarily joined up with 1960s style surf rock band Del Noah & the Mt.
-Ara Ratfinks, with whom he played the stand-up bass.
+After the dissolution of Sublime, Wilson temporarily joined up with 1960s style surf rock band Del Noah & the Mt.
+Ararat Finks.
+He played stand-up bass in the group.

-Long Beach Dub Allstars

-At the same time, Wilson and Sublime drummer Bud Gaugh—along with many friends—started to experiment with the unique Sublime sound.
-They eventually formed many Sublime-related bands, most of whom signed with the Long Beach record label Skunk Records.
-In 1997, Long Beach Dub Allstars formed and their first album, Right Back (DreamWorks) was released in 1999.
-Long Beach Dub Allstars second album Wonders of the World (DreamWorks) was released in 2001.
+Wilson, along with Bud Gaugh and other Skunk Records affiliates, continued experimenting within the ska punk genre.
+They eventually formed many Sublime-related bands, most of whom signed with the Long Beach record label.
+In 1997, Wilson helped form the Long Beach Dub Allstars, and their first album, Right Back was released on DreamWorks Records in 1999.
+Long Beach Dub Allstars second album Wonders of the World was released in 2001.
 However, the band broke up shortly after in 2002.
+Wilson did not rejoin when the band reunited in 2012.